 - Graded Index Fibers: The refractive index of the optical fiber decreases as the radial distance from the fiber axis increases.

-Based on materials, OFC is of 2 types:
+Based on materials, OFC is of two types:

 - Plastic Optical Fibers: The poly(methyl methacrylate) is used as a core material for the transmission of light.

-- Glass Fibers: It consists of extremely fine glass fibers.
+- Glass Fibers: This fiber cable consists of extremely fine glass fibers.

 Based on the mode of propagation of light, OFC is divided into: